movalex/rpi-jupyter/README.md

     docker exec -it -u 0 <container id> /bin/bash

 ### For Data Scientists
-You can pull `movalex/rpi-jupyter-julia`, based on this image, so that you have most of the data science packages installed.
-This image has preinstalled following additional packages:
+There's [movalex/rpi-jupyter-julia](https://hub.docker.com/r/movalex/rpi-jupyter-julia/) Docker image (see also [Github repository](https://github.com/movalex/rpi-jupyter-julia)), which has most of the data science packages preinstalled and compiled.
+This image has following packages:

     cython flask h5py numexpr pandas pillow pycrypto pytables scikit-learn scipy sqlalchemy sympy beautifulsoup4 bokeh cloudpickle dill matplotlib scikit-image seaborn statsmodels vincent xlrd nltk

-It also has latest [iJulia 0.5.1](https://julialang.org/) notebook onboard with all stuff it goes with. `Pyplot`, `Distributions` and `Rdatasets` are preinstalled.
+It also has [iJulia 0.6.2](https://julialang.org/) notebook with all stuff it goes with. `Pyplot`, `Distributions` and `Rdatasets` are preinstalled.

 You can install additional packages manually via `conda install` or `pip install`.
-This will work with unpriviledged user, since all pachakes are installed in `opt/conda`, owned by this user.

 Here's a list of all packages available for Raspberry Pi via Conda: